Chapter 3 General approach to a patient with electrolyte disturbance

 NB the values (all mmoles) in the table above are very approximate; HCO3 refers to bicarbonate or bicarbonate-equivalents (i.e. substances that will be metabolised to bicarbonate).

-Citrate often preferred to HCO3 (either as NaHCO3 or in sando-K) for long-term supplementation in RTA for three reasons:
+K citrate often preferred to HCO3 (either as NaHCO3 or in sando-K) for long-term supplementation in RTA for at least 6 reasons:

-- because will correct hypocituria (and reduce stone risk);
+- both the K and the citrate will correct hypocituria (and reduce stone risk);

-- will avoid a sodium load (in NaHCO3) which will increase UCa and increase stone risk;
+- will avoid a sodium load (in NaHCO3) which could theoretically increase UCa and increase stone risk;

 Conversion of citrate may be impaired in liver disease.